 However, let’s go over what delegation isn’t.

 Delegation isn’t about telling other people what they should do.
-Instead, it’s about making sure that other people have the required knowledge and ability to carry out a task.
+Instead, it’s about ensuring that other people have the required knowledge and ability to carry out a task.

-For instance, don’t ask juniors to negotiate important items with your clients, and don’t ask seniors to complete menial tasks that are best left to juniors.
-Also, follow up on your employees to make sure that the job is done right before you proceed with future phases of your project.
+For instance, don’t ask juniors to negotiate essential items with your clients, and don’t ask seniors to complete menial tasks that are best left to juniors.
+Also, follow up on your employees to ensure that the job is done right before you proceed with future phases of your project.

 As a construction project manager, you’ll be bombarded by several people and problems constantly.
 You need to know how to handle this.
 Otherwise, important issues might end up being neglected due to poor time management.